 Center on Aging

 The mission of UH Center on Aging (COA) is to enhance the well-being of older adults through interdisciplinary and collaborative efforts in research as well as educational programs and service to the community.
-The Center is a research center focused on applied, translational, and community-engaged research with attention on the diverse populations of Hawaiʻi and the Asia Pacific region.
+The Center is an organized research unit focused on applied, translational, action, and community-engaged research with attention on the populations of Hawaiʻi and the Asia Pacific region.

 UH COA is partnering with UCSF along with other institutions and organizations to promote Asian American, Native Hawaiian, and Pacific Islander representation in aging, clinical, and caregiving related research through the CARE Research Registry.